billgraziano/xelogstash/README.md

 4. I haven't done much in the way of optimizations yet.
 It will process between 2,000 and 3,000 events per second on my aging desktop with SQL Server running on the same box.
 A properly scaled Logstash doesn't slow it down much.
 I have a few servers that keep 1 GB of login events in 50 MB files.
 It takes roughly 20 minutes to get through it the first time.

 5. If it gets behind and the offset becomes invalid, it will log an error.
 It will also set a flag to try and catch up next time.
 That flag is a third column in the status file that says "reset".
 If it finds that, it will start at the beginning of the extended event file target and read until it gets to an event after the last one it saw.
 It will also log an error that events were probably skipped.

+## <a name="building"></a>Building the Application

+* The application is currently built with GO 1.14.2
+* SQLXEWriter can be built with `go build .\cmd\sqlxewriter`
+* XELogstash can be built with `go build .\cmd\xelogstash`
+* A home grown build system is provided by running `PSMake.cmd 1.0` (or whatever the version you want applied).
+That will build the executables, apply the GIT information, and build all the supporting files into a `deploy` directory.
+* The tests can be run with `go test .\...`